vision5/ngx_devel_kit/README_AUTO_LIB.md

 Any developers of Nginx modules are encouraged to use Auto Lib Core to handle library dependencies for their modules rather than writing their own custom handler from scratch.

-Note : the latest version can be found at github.com/simpl/ngx_auto_lib
+Note : The latest version can be found at github.com/simplresty/ngx_auto_lib

 Information for end users